 My goal is to apply statistical human body models in various research domains such as psychology, cognitive science, and medicine.
 A primary goal is to make our body software accessible to more people.
 For this purpose I interact with various research groups who need body data and software for doing experiments.
 I manage these relationships, and support the transfer of body shapes as needed.

 I am doing my bachelor thesis as part of an internship.
 My work focuses on Shape Characterization and 3D Localization of Internal Organs from Medical Images.

-I am working with Dr. Aamir Ahmad on Integrated Multi-Robot Obstacle Avoidance using Non-Linear Model Predictive Control.
+I am working with Dr. Aamir Ahmad on the problem of Multi-Robot Obstacle Avoidance for Target Tracking Scenarios using Model-Predictive Optimization